Nyron

 git commit -m "chore: bump version to 1.2.0"

-# 3. Create and push nyron-release tag
+# 3. Create and push a nyron-release tag

 npx @nyron/cli push-tag

-npx @nyron/cli release -n
+npx @nyron/cli release --use-existing-tag

 Alternatively, set up a GitHub Actions workflow to automatically run the release command when you push a nyron-release tag: